meirwah/awesome-incident-response/README.md

 * [The Appliance for Digital Investigation and Analysis (ADIA)](https://forensics.cert.org/#ADIA) - VMware-based appliance used for digital investigation and acquisition and is built entirely from public domain software.
 Among the tools contained in ADIA are Autopsy, the Sleuth Kit, the Digital Forensics Framework, log2timeline, Xplico, and Wireshark.
 Most of the system maintenance uses Webmin.
 It is designed for small-to-medium sized digital investigations and acquisitions.
 The appliance runs under Linux, Windows, and Mac OS.
 Both i386 (32-bit) and x86_64 (64-bit) versions are available.
 * [Computer Aided Investigative Environment (CAINE)](http://www.caine-live.net/index.html) - Contains numerous tools that help investigators during their analysis, including forensic evidence collection.
 * [CCF-VM](https://github.com/rough007/CCF-VM) - CyLR CDQR Forensics Virtual Machine (CCF-VM): An all-in-one solution to parsing collected data, making it easily searchable with built-in common searches, enable searching of single and multiple hosts simultaneously.
-* [Digital Evidence & Forensics Toolkit (DEFT)](http://www.deftlinux.net/) - Linux distribution made for computer forensic evidence collection.
-It comes bundled with the Digital Advanced Response Toolkit (DART) for Windows.
-A light version of DEFT, called DEFT Zero, is also available, which is focused primarily on forensically sound evidence collection.
 * [NST - Network Security Toolkit](https://sourceforge.net/projects/nst/files/latest/download?source=files) - Linux distribution that includes a vast collection of best-of-breed open source network security applications useful to the network security professional.
 * [PALADIN](https://sumuri.com/software/paladin/) - Modified Linux distribution to perform various forensics task in a forensically sound manner.
 It comes with many open source forensics tools included.
 * [Security Onion](https://github.com/Security-Onion-Solutions/security-onion) - Special Linux distro aimed at network security monitoring featuring advanced analysis tools.